crystal-lang/crystal/_gitbook/syntax_and_semantics/macros/fresh_variables.md

 # __temp_257: 2
 ```

-In the above example three variables were declared, associated to an index, and then they were printed, refering to these variables with the same indices.
+In the above example three variables were declared, associated to an index, and then they were printed, referring to these variables with the same indices.